n2geoff/vite-riot-template/README.md

 ## Checklist

-When you use this template, you should update with your info
+When you use this template, you should update the following with your information

 - [ ] Change the author name in `LICENSE`
 - [ ] Change the favicon in `public`